 Iodine is natural element that is vital during your pregnancy phase as it extremely imperative for proper development and growth of the fetal nervous system and brain too.
 An expectant mom requires higher levels of iodine in her diet that is vitally important for her and the baby growing inside.
 This wonderful mineral is also helpful to control the metabolic rates in your baby’s system.
 Another important function of iodine is regulation of the thyroid gland.
 Iodine has also been proven to hike up IQ levels in your unborn child.
-Deficiency of iodine during conception can lead to a lot of unwanted issues like still birth, low IQ level in children, premature birth or even an abortion.
+Deficiency of iodine during conception can lead to a lot of unwanted issues like still birth

 It has been found that expectant moms require around 220 mcg of iodine a day.
 One needs to understand that it is quite okay if you are unable to have the required amount on a daily basis.
 You just need to ensure you have proportionate quantities of iodine spread over the week.

 How Can You Derive Iodine From Your Diet?